Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: INTRODUCTION

-The focus of this work is to relax this assumption.
-We build upon recent advances on model-based IRL through bi-level optimisation \citep{das2020model} and propose a method for obtaining time-invariant costs in the context of model-based IRL from misaligned demonstrations.
-We evaluate on two manipulation tasks: namely object placement and peg insertion (see Appendix~\ref{apdx:setup-details}).
-Concretely, the contributions of this work are: \begin{enumerate} \item We propose a temporal scaling mechanism for learning both time-invariant structured (linear in weights) and unstructured (neural networks) reward functions. \item demonstrate that this formulation enables learning from temporally misaligned demonstrations that can scale to different speeds; \item extensively compare the generalisation abilities of both structured and unstructured reward functions at test time with respect to speed and unseen goal locations, when learned with and without time-invariance. \end{enumerate} Our study shows that our time-invariant costs can be learned from multiple misaligned demonstrations.
-We also show how our learned time-invariant costs can not only generalise to different goal locations, but also to different execution speeds.
-This is important since, for example, fragile object require slower manipulation speeds than sturdy ones.
+We evaluate our solution in simulation on two manipulation tasks, namely object placement and peg insertion, executed by a 7DoF Kuka IIWA arm.
+Concretely, the contributions of this work are: 1) We propose a temporal scaling mechanism for learning both time-invariant structured (linear in weights) and unstructured (neural networks) reward functions.
+2) demonstrate that this formulation enables learning reward functions from temporally misaligned demonstrations that can be deployed at different speeds; 3) extensively compare the generalisation abilities of both structured and unstructured reward functions at test time with respect to speed and unseen goal locations, when learned with and without time-invariance.

-\section{Literature Review}
+Our study shows that our time-invariant rewards can be learned from multiple misaligned demonstrations.
+We also show how the proposed approach can generalise both to different goal locations and to different execution speeds.
+This is important in different settings like matching human collaborator's speed or for manipulating fragile objects that require slower manipulation speeds than sturdy ones.

+\section{LITERATURE REVIEW}